rahimkhoja/Atomik_Controller/README.md

  **Install Instructions:**

  1. Download the ISO of the Atomik Controller (link)
- 2. Write the ISO to a SD Card
+ 2. Write the ISO to an SD Card (Must fit in your Raspberry Pi)
  3. Put the SD Card into the Raspberry Pi that has been modified
  3. Set your systems Ethernet adapter's IP to 192.168.1.1
  4. Plug the Atomik Controller into your lan and power it up